Text Size

 The Group Executive Committee is the highest management body in GIC, bringing together the Group’s functional and investment heads.
 The committee reviews and approves major business, governance, investment, and risk policy issues, which apply to the entire group, and oversees organisational management initiatives, business planning, and personnel matters, including succession planning, talent development, compensation, and performance management.

-The Investment Management Committee assists the Group Executive Committee in the review and implementation of investment policies and active strategies.
-It manages investment performance, within the investment framework agreed by the Group Executive Committee, through active monitoring of markets for investment themes and investible opportunities for the portfolio and managing the risk-reward of the Active Portfolio.
+The Investment Management Committee assists the Group Executive Committee in the review and implementation of capital allocation, investment policies, active strategies, and in the management of the total portfolio.
+It manages investment performance within the investment framework agreed by the Group Executive Committee, through actively monitoring markets for both top-down and bottom-up investment opportunities, approving selected top-down investments, and managing the risk-reward of the Active Portfolio.

 The Group Risk Committee provides oversight for the risk management policies and practices of the GIC Group.
 The committee approves frameworks and policies relating to risk management in areas such as investment, credit, operations, information technology, tax, regulations, and compliance.
 It reviews the effectiveness of controls and monitors GIC’s risk profile across all risk types.
 The committee also acts as a forum for the Chief Risk Officer to solicit views on the strategic risk management issues that would enable him to carry out his duties.